Nasi Kuning Recipe: Indonesian Yellow Rice in Fragrant Coconut Milk and Turmeric

 Instructions

-- Place the coconut milk, kaffir lime leaves, salaam leaves (if using), lemongrass, and turmeric in a large cooking pot.
+- Place the coconut milk, kaffir lime leaves, salaam leaves (if using), lemongrass, lime juice and turmeric in a large cooking pot.
 Heat it to boil at moderate-high heat.
 Once the coconut milk reaches boiling point, leave it to simmer for about 10 minutes or until the milk is cooked and fragrant.
-You can see the milk looks shiny with a little bit of oil on the edges.ย
+You can see the milk looks shiny with a little bit of oil on the edges.

-- Using the steamer on the cooker/ stove
+- Using the Steamer on the Cooker/ Stove

 - At the same time, wash the rice until the water runs clear.
 Drain the rice and steam it for about 25 minutes until it is half cooked.
 Set aside.

-- Stir the rice every now and again to make sure it doesnโt stick at the bottom of the pot.ย
+- Stir the rice every now and again to make sure it doesn’t stick at the bottom of the pot.

 - Once the milk evaporates, transfer the rice to the steamer.
-And steam the rice for about 20-30 minutes until itโs fully cooked.
+And steam the rice for about 20-30 minutes until it’s fully cooked.

 - Serve your Nasi Kuning with all the sides that you like.

-- Using a rice cooker or an instant pot
+- Using a Rice Cooker or an Instant Pot

 - Wash and drain the rice until the water runs clear.

-- Place the washed rice, the coconut milk and all the herbs in the bowl of your rice cooker/ instant pot.
+- Place the washed rice, the cooked coconut milk and all the herbs in the bowl of your rice cooker/ instant pot.
 Set the cooker/ IP to cook the rice as per manual instruction.
 Typically, it takes about 25-35 minutes to cook in a rice cooker and approximately 10-15 minutes to do it in an instant pot.
-It can vary according to the appliance brand.ย
+It can vary according to the appliance brand.

 Notes

-- Make sure you boil the coconut milk until itโs really cooked and looks shiny.
+- Make sure you boil the coconut milk until it’s really cooked and looks shiny.
 The best is when a little bit of oil slightly separates from the edges.
-Or your rice wonโt taste nice.ย
+Or your rice won’t taste nice.

 - If you don’t have salam leaf, you can substitute it with a mix of curry leaves and a bay leaf.
 For this recipe, 3 curry leaves with 1 bay leaf are more than enough.